pduebel/pduebel/README.md

 # Peter Duebel

-Data Engineer based in London, focused on the intersection of data infrastructure and AI tooling.
+Data Engineer based in London, building data pipelines and platforms in Databricks & Azure.
 Recently built an MCP server that gives AI assistants direct access to Azure Data Factory - see pinned repos.

 [LinkedIn](https://www.linkedin.com/in/peter-duebel/)